BlueHost was started by Matt Heaton, who also started HostMonster and FastDomain, in 1996.

-BlueHost Basic Plan Discount – $3.49/mo* for first contract
+BlueHost Basic Plan Discount – $2.95/mo* for first contract

 No coupon or promotion code needed – Just purchase via our promo link (see below) and you’ll get an extra 55% discount from your first BlueHost bill.

-To enjoy this special discount, click this promo link (opens in new window).
+Order now: To get this exclusive BlueHost discount, click this promo link.

 Compare – Discounted Price vs Non-discounted Price